 2. The UE transmits PSBCH according SL-PreconfigurationNR.

-3. Measure the mean power of the S-SSB in the channel bandwidth according to the test configuration from Table 6.5E.2.2.1.4.1-3, which shall meet the requirements described in Table 6.2E.2.1.5-3 for Power Class 3 UEs.
+3. Measure the mean power of the S-SSB in the channel bandwidth according to the test configuration from Table 6.5E.2.2.1.4.1-3, which shall meet the requirements described in clause 6.2E.2.1.5.
 The period of measurement is one active sub-frame (1ms) excluding guard symbols.